jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **accident insurance contract** is defined in section CW 34(2) (Compensation payments) for the purposes of that section
   - **accommodation** ,—
     (a) in section CX 28 (Accommodation), includes the use of a house or living premises, or the use of part of a house or living premises, whether permanent or temporary:
-    (b) is defined in section CE 1(2) for the purposes of sections CE 1B to CE 1E, CW 16B to CW 16F, CW 17CB, CZ 23, CZ 23B, and CZ 29 to CZ 30 (which relate to accommodation provided in connection with employment)
+    (b) is defined in section CE 1(2) for the purposes of sections CE 1B to CE 1E, CW 16B to CW 16F, CW 17CB, CW 19B, CZ 23, CZ 23B, CZ 29 to CZ 30, and FP 15 (which relate to accommodation provided in connection with employment)
   - **account advantage** —
     (a) is defined in section GB 36(5) (Reconstruction of imputation arrangements to obtain tax advantage) for the purposes of that section:
     (b) is defined in section GB 43(5) (Reconstruction of Maori authority credit arrangements to obtain tax advantage) for the purposes of that section